-EDWARD H. LINDE.
+Edward H. Linde.
 Mr. Edward H. Linde serves as President, Chief Executive Officer and has been a director since June 23, 1997.
 Mr. Linde co-founded Boston Properties in 1970 after spending five years at Cabot, Cabot & Forbes, where he became Vice President and Senior Project Manager.
 Mr. Linde serves as a trustee of the Boston Symphony Orchestra and a director of Jobs for Massachusetts.
-He is also a member of the Board of Directors of the John Hancock Life Insurance Company and Homeruns.com.
+He is also a member of the Board of Directors of the John Hancock Life Insurance Company.
 Mr. Linde received a BS in Civil Engineering from MIT in 1962 and an MBA from Harvard Business School, where he was a Baker Scholar, in 1964.
-He is 59 years old.
+He is 60 years old.
 His son, Douglas T. Linde, serves as our Senior Vice President, Chief Financial Officer and Treasurer.

-IVAN G. SEIDENBERG.
+Ivan G. Seidenberg.
 Mr. Ivan G. Seidenberg has been a director since June 23, 1997.
-Mr. Seidenberg has served as the President and Co-Chief Executive Officer for Verizon Communications, since its formation by the merger of Bell Atlantic and GTE.
-Prior to this merger, Mr. Seidenberg served as the Chairman and Chief Executive Officer for Bell Atlantic since 1998.
-From 1997 through December 1998, Mr. Seidenberg served as the Vice Chairman, President and Chief Operating Officer of Bell Atlantic.
-Prior to the merger of Bell Atlantic and NYNEX, from 1995 to 1997, Mr. Seidenberg served as the Chairman and Chief Executive Officer of NYNEX where he held various positions since 1991.
-As a chief executive, he has led efforts during two of the largest mergers in business history - Bell Atlantic's merger with NYNEX in August 1997 and the recently completed Verizon merger.
-Mr. Seidenberg is a member of the Board of Directors of Honeywell International, American Home Products, CVS, Pace University, The Museum of Television and Radio, The National Urban League, The New York Hall of Science, The New York Hospital, Verizon Communications and Viacom.
-He is a member of the Council on Foreign Relations.
+Mr. Seidenberg serves as the President and Chief Executive Officer of Verizon Communications.
+Mr. Seidenberg also served as President and Co-Chief Executive Officer from August 2000 until March 31, 2002.
+Mr. Seidenberg served as the Chairman and Chief Executive Officer for Bell Atlantic since 1998.
+Mr. Seidenberg is a member of the Board of Directors of Honeywell International, Wyeth, CVS, Pace University, The Museum of Television and Radio, The National Urban League, The New York Hall of Science, The New York Hospital, Verizon Communications and Viacom.
 Mr. Seidenberg received a BA in mathematics from City University of New York and an MBA from Pace University.
-He is 54 years old.
+He is 55 years old.